typhdotcom/diaspora/README.md

 ## Notes

-  - This is a highly llm-collaborated project, serving as a self-learning tool for Lean proofs and neat areas of math.
+  - This is a highly llm-collaborated project (reader beware!), serving as a self-learning tool for Lean proofs and neat areas of math.
+Highly speculative.
-  - The framework requires zero additional axioms beyond Lean's foundation
+  - The framework requires zero additional axioms beyond Lean's foundation.
-  - All functions are constructive where possible, noncomputable when necessary
+  - All functions are constructive where possible, noncomputable when necessary.
-  - Energy minimization uses Hilbert space projection theory
-  - Quantum extensions use complex-valued cochains